 Included in your iRMX 86 package is another facility for manipulating iRMX 86 files on secondary storage devices.
 It is the Files Utility, which is described in Chapter 8 of this manual.
-The Start-Up System is generally preferable for this purpose, because of the following reasons:
+Generally, the Start-Up System is the preferred file manipulator, because of the following reasons: